-For this batch of salted chocolate chunk cookies, I took my serrated knife to a big hunk of chocolate and ended up with a range of sizes.
-I loved that no chip was exactly the same.
+For a batch of these salted chocolate chunk cookies, I take out my serrated knife to saw into a big hunk of chocolate.

-I can’t resist anything salty and sweet, so these cookies weren’t finished until they were sprinkled with flaky sea salt while they were still hot from the oven.
+I can’t resist anything salty and sweet, so I always finish these salted chocolate chip cookies with a sprinkle of flaky sea salt right when I pull them out of the oven.

 Salted Chocolate Chunk Cookies

 - 2 large eggs

 - Preheat the oven to 360 degrees F. Line 2 sheet pans with parchment paper.

 - In a skillet over low heat, melt the butter, stirring occasionally.
 Make sure that it does not sizzle or bubble while melting.

 - In a large bowl, combine the flour, baking powder, baking soda and kosher salt.
 In a separate large bowl, whisk together the melted butter and both sugars.
 Beat in the eggs one at a time followed by the vanilla extract.
 Fold the dry ingredients into the wet ingredient.
 When the flour mixture is almost blended in, stir in the chocolate.